webit-de/typo3-debug_settings_task/README.md

 “Better safe than sorry”.

-This extension helps to make shure that debug settings are correct on production stages.
+This extension helps to make sure that debug settings are correct on production stages.

 If the debug mode was activated on a production stage for whatever reason,